enriqueasegura/Quantum-X/README.md

 So, if you are here because you googled key words to implement stuff, and yet, oddly enough stumble upon this site know this: it is worth it.

 And I hope that the tutorials you found here are helpful - and hopefully readable.
-I have tried my best to follow the feedback I go from Stefan at X of making every colab notebook pedagogical.
+I have tried my best to follow the feedback I got from Stefan at X of making every colab notebook pedagogical.

 Please contact me if you have any feedback that can make any of these tutorials helpful.